 Lemon Garlic Tahini Sauce

-I just love this vibrant Lemon Garlic Tahini Sauce.
-I swear I could just about drink the stuff.
-And while I put it on the Flatbread with my Home Style Chicken Shawarma the other day, it can be used in other ways, too.
+I love this vibrant Lemon Garlic Tahini Sauce.
+I swear I could just about drink it.
+I use it with my Home Style Chicken Shawarma, but it can be used in many other ways, too.

 About Lemon Garlic Tahini Sauce: